iftekhariahmed/iftekhariahmed.github.io/_pages/about.md

   - /about.html
 ---

-I am currently in my second year of the **Finance Ph.D. program** at the Climate and Energy Finance Group [(CEFGroup)](https://blogs.otago.ac.nz/cefg/about-us/), **University of Otago, New Zealand**.
-My thesis title is `"Climate Risks in Alternative Financial Institutions"`, under the supervision of:
+I am a Ph.D. candidate in Finance at the Climate and Energy Finance Group [(CEFGroup)](https://blogs.otago.ac.nz/cefg/about-us/), **University of Otago Business School, New Zealand**.
+My thesis title is `"Essays on Climate Finance"`, under the supervision of:
-* Associate Professor Ivan Diaz-Rainey, *University of Otago, NZ*  [(Website)](https://www.otago.ac.nz/accountancyfinance/staff/otago032953.html)
+* [Associate Professor Ivan Diaz-Rainey](https://www.otago.ac.nz/accountancyfinance/staff/otago032953.html), **University of Otago Business School**, New Zealand
-* Associate Professor Helen Roberts, *University of Otago, NZ*  [(Website)](https://www.otago.ac.nz/accountancyfinance/staff/helenroberts.html)
+* [Associate Professor Helen Roberts](https://www.otago.ac.nz/accountancyfinance/staff/helenroberts.html), **University of Otago Business School**, New Zealand

-My research focuses on the impact of climate change on financial stability.
-Specifically, it involves the assessment of transtional risks (i.e. carbon emissions) and phyiscal risks (i.e. sea level rise) on the largest U.S. banks.
-This involves a mix of cross-discipline techniques, from credit risk analysis, spatial modelling,  machine learning prediction and financial stress testing.
+My research focuses on the connectedness between climate change and financial risk.
+Specifically, it involves the assessment of country-level climate vulnerability and phyiscal risk (e.g., drought, extreme temperature, flood, storm, etc.) on the microfinance institutions (MFIs).
+Therefore, it requires to invoke a mix of cross-discipline techniques, from advanced applied econometrics, credit risk analysis, developing new index, spatial modelling, and financial stress testing.

-Prior to the graduate program, I have five years of working experience in insurance, finance & data analytics in the United States and in Vietnam.
-This includes 3 years in risk management role at Intel Vietnam (2010-2013), 1 year in data analytics at MD24 USA (2015-2016), 1 year in corporate finance in Pfizer Vietnam (2016-2017).
-I also interned at the Ministry for the Environment New Zealand last summer (Nov 2019 - Feb 2020).
+Prior to joining the Ph.D. program, I have several years of working experience in academic research in Malaysia.
+This includes a research assistant role for 1.5 years to a Ministry of Higher Education funded project at the School of Economics, Finance and Banking, Norther University of Malaysia (Aug 2017-Dec 2018); 1.25 years to private funded projects at the Asian Research Institute for Banking and Finance, Malaysia (Sep 2017-Dec 2018); and a visiting research assistant role for 6 months at the Accounting Research Institute, MARA University of Technology, Malaysia (Jan 2017-Jun 2017).
+During these employments, I had chance to prove myself as a well trained applied researcher with demonstrated skills in conducting independent research, outlining public and private funded research projects, and publishing in high quality peer-reviewed journals.
+Most of my works underline the policy implications in solving real world issues (e.g., climate change, poverty, inequality).

-`Finance` is my specialty.
-During my MBA program, I worked as a student equity analyst for Carlson Investment Fund.
-This is a student investment fund that manages US$ 20 million in total asset under management with focus on small cap stocks.
-I have completed the CFA Level I in 2015, and I have worked as a teaching assistant for several 200 and 300-level finance classes.
+`Finance` and `Development` is my specialty.
+I look into finance through the lens of development.
+I try to understand how financial activities and intermediates are not only relating to portfolio and profit, but also can be relatable to people, planet & prosperity (social and economic).
+I have been working as a teaching assistant for several 100, 200 and 300-level finance courses since 2020, for both in-person and online students at the **University of Otago Business School**.
+This has became an aditional skill of course management and teaching during the pandemic.

-`Data science` is my passion.
-I am aspired to apply machine learning algorithm and data analytic techniques in the decision making process.
-Outside of my PhD program, I learnt to write codes and build algorithms from scratch.
+`Data science` is my emerging passion.
+I am aspired to learn machine learning algorithm and data analytic techniques in the decision making process.
+Apart from my Ph.D. research, I have been learning to write codes and build algorithms from scratch.